Temporal Cascading of Planning and Control for Quadrotor MPC: Related Work

-Nevertheless, these simplified models form the foundation of the long-horizon component in our unified MPC framework, where we address the limitations as mentioned above by introducing a multi-phase structure preceding the point-mass phase, enforcing feasibility-preserving constraints, and ensuring consistency with high-fidelity quadrotor dynamics.
+Nevertheless, these simplified models form the foundation of the long-horizon component of our unified MPC framework, where we address the limitations mentioned above by introducing a multi-phase structure that precedes the point-mass phase, enforcing feasibility-preserving constraints, and ensuring consistency with high-fidelity quadrotor dynamics. \reb[4.3]{ Instead of proposing a competing planning algorithm to the above approaches, we propose a fundamentally different planning paradigm: not hierarchically, but along the second horizon of \ac{MPC}. }

 \textbf{Long-horizon MPC extensions.} Several approaches aim to embed long-horizon reasoning directly into MPC.
 One line of work uses terminal costs learned from data.
 For instance, reinforcement learning is used to approximate value functions~\cite{reiter_ac4mpc_2025,seel_2024} or supervised learning for convex quadratic surrogates~\cite{abdufattokhov_2024}.
 If a policy is available, long-term behavior can be approximated by closed-loop costing~\cite{nicolao_1998,diehl_2024}, including recent neural-policy rollouts~\cite{ghezzi_2025}.
 However, these methods rely on pretrained policies or value functions, which may be environment-specific.
-Other research has studied recursive feasibility under multiple phases~\cite{behrunani_2024}, developed multi-phase MPC formulations within modern solvers such as \texttt{acados}~\cite{frey_2025}, and provided foundational analysis of multi-stage problems~\cite{leineweber_2003}.
-Li et al.~\cite{li_2021} introduced a dual-model MPC for legged and aerial robots, although it was only tested in offline simulations and lacked recursive feasibility, rendering the formulation unsafe.
-Later, the authors extended the multi-model formulation for quadrupeds~\cite{li_2025}, enabling feasibility.
-Our work emphasizes real-time feasibility and numerical stability and demonstrates the approach in closed-loop quadrotor experiments.
+Other research has studied recursive feasibility under multiple phases~\cite{behrunani_2024} and developed multi-phase MPC formulations within modern solvers such as \texttt{acados}~\cite{frey_2025}.
+Li et al.~\cite{li_2021} introduced a dual-model MPC for legged and aerial robots, although it was only tested in offline simulations and did not provide a recursive-feasibility guarantee. \reb[3.1]{The same authors extended the multi-model formulation for quadrupeds~\cite{li_2025}, addressing the switching dynamics of the legged robot's gait pattern and providing a tailored iLQR numerical solution scheme for the \ac{OCP}.
+Instead, we adapt the state-of-the-art \ac{SQP} algorithm shown in~\cite{frey_2025}, which provides the necessary efficiency for the state constraints inherent in the targeted motion planning subproblem.}